Tour de l'Ain sees decisive pre-Tour Ineos-Jumbo-Visma clash – VeloNews.com

 These two teams are expected to clash for the yellow jersey later this month, and the typically understated Ain tour is seeing some of cycling’s biggest stars converge for what could be a telling preview.

-It will be Dumoulin’s first race in a Jumbo-Visma jersey, and his first since pulling out of last year’s Giro d’Italia.
+It will be Dumoulin’s first race in a Jumbo-Visma jersey, and his first since pulling out of the 2019 Giro d’Italia.
 Roglic hasn’t raced since the Slovenian championships in June, and Kruijswijk hasn’t raced yet in 2020.

 Team Ineos is already hot out of the gate in cycling’s post-lockdown calendar, with Bernal winning the Route de Occitanie last week in dominant fashion.
 The Colombian hinted he would now take it relatively easy after showing off his early form in order not to go too deep before the Tour, meaning that Thomas or Froome could be given the green light to go for the win.